 Complications following surgery

-A discussion always required and is useful as it makes us all appreciate that things can go wrong, and surgery should always be viewed as a last resort having explored non operative options including.
+Surgery should always be viewed as a last resort having explored and considered non operative options including :

-Do nothing and the natural history of the condition unfold
+- Do nothing and allow the natural history of the condition to play out

 Failure to resolve symptoms